tinninj/CS330-Programing-Language-Project/README.md

   console.log(childName); //Prints: undefined
 ```

-+ Null: Null is generally use to point toward a nonexistent object.
++ Null: Null is generally used to point towards a nonexistent object.
 It is important to note that Null does not mean zero.

  ```
   let marriedName = null;